 Go there for: hiking, camping, backpacking, birdwatching

 Guadalupe Mountains National Park boasts the highest four mountain peaks in Texas, the world’s largest Permian fossil reef, and sand dunes.
 You can visit the park for day hikes or camp at Pine Springs Campground.
+This is one of the least visited parks in the US.

 There are plenty of hiking trails at Guadalupe Mountains NP no matter your level, whether you want to stroll in a canyon or hike up to a peak.